sLite/i3/README.md

 mouse_warping none
 ```

-If you are running a multi monitor setup, depending on the monitor setup you might run into problems with krunner and systray popups not opening properly.
+If you are running a multi monitor setup, depending on the monitor setup, you might run into problems with krunner and systray popups not opening properly.
 Opening on the wrong screen or just flickering and staying invisible.

 This might be related to the following KDE bug (https://bugs.kde.org/show_bug.cgi?id=344328).
 I found this workaround for krunner there and also applied it to the plasmashell.